Atlanta Restaurants with Civil Rights History

 For delicious food steeped in rich history, you can't miss these Atlanta landmarks.

-Experience a simulation of a lunch counter protest and learn more about the civil rights movement at the Center for Civil and Human Rights at Atlanta's Centennial Olympic Park.
-A short ride on the Atlanta Streetcar from the park takes visitors to Sweet Auburn Curb Market and Martin Luther King, Jr. National Historical Park.
+Experience a simulation of a lunch counter protest and learn more about the civil rights movement at the National Center for Civil and Human Rights at Atlanta's Centennial Olympic Park.
+A short ride on the Atlanta Streetcar from the park takes visitors to The Municipal Market and Martin Luther King, Jr. National Historical Park.
 And, in the Castleberry Hill neighborhood near Centennial Olympic Park and the Atlanta University Center, visitors can dine at Paschal's Restaurant.

 Today's market is home to 24 individual vendor stalls, including produce and meat merchants, a full-service bakery, a candy store, a bookstore, pharmacy and 11 of the most popular eateries in the city, including: